 I’ve also wanted to learn Spanish since visiting Mexico for the first time in 2018.
 However, I had never really made it a priority until 2020, the year of making things happen that previously fell to the wayside.

 1. Get clear: what do you want and why do you want it?

 Forget the how for now, and define your what and your why.
 It’s important to get clear about what you’re doing in the first place.
 Why are you writing a blog or learning a new language?
 For me, I want to help others create their dream lifestyles around what lights them up, and live life on their own terms.

 I want to learn a new language so I can connect with more people on this planet and acclimate easier into Spanish speaking countries.
+I want to travel easier and feel more capable alone.
 Those are my personal reasons.
 Write down your reasons, and let them be the fuel that ignites your fire on the cloudy days where you feel like cocooning away into a giant hot dog made of blankets.

 2. Implement imperfect action

 So…pick a name, and pivot if needed.
 Use this metaphorically for anything standing in the way of you beginning.
 The momentum gained from taking imperfect action will allow more resources to flow into your awareness.
 It’s as simple as this, what you focus on expands.
 Wondering how to manifest?
 Check out Demystifying Manifestation: The Practical Guide To Attract Anything.

 We often think that we have to have everything figured out before taking the tiniest step forward towards our dreams.
 We get so caught up in perfection, we don’t even end up trying.
 It’s the never-ending battle of the inner critic that keeps us from taking the first step.